micbed86/SimpleAudioExtractor/README.md

 ## Requirements

 - Windows 10 or later
-- FFmpeg (automatically included in the release version)
+- FFmpeg (automatically included in the .exe release version, which is why the .exe file is so big)

 ## Installation